Dale-Potter-14/Play-Eternal/README.md

 5. <a href="https://raw.githubusercontent.com/Claire-Potter/Play-Eternal/master/project-documents/design-mock-ups/hear-from-each-other.png" target="_blank">Hear From Each Other</a>
 6. <a href="https://raw.githubusercontent.com/Claire-Potter/Play-Eternal/master/project-documents/design-mock-ups/get-in-touch.png" target="_blank">Get In Touch</a>

+### Design Differences

+1. The Home Page logo - Play Eternal - the icon utilised was chosen from Font Awesome and is not a child in a square as per the mock up.
+2. In the navigation bar - Contact Us was renamed Get In Touch for consistency with the page title.
+3. A sub-navigation menu for the All About Sensory Play page was included instead of featuring a second navigation on the page directly.
+This provides a more consistent navigation approach instead of creating an additional menu.
+4. The Learn More button colour was changed from orange to teal as visually it looked more appealing.
+The arrow icon was removed to keep the look clean and simple and to align with the look of the submit button.
+5. The All About Sensory Play page - the icons used are from Font Awesome and slightly different to those shown in the mock up.
+6. Originally it was planned to have a transparency applied to the colour background boxes, however it made the content more difficult to read and did not work as well as a solid background so this was changed.
+7. The tooltip was included on the help with anxiety page which was not in the mock up.
+8. The Hear From Each Other background colours are once again not transparent.
+9. The number of children question was removed from the form on the Get In Touch page, as a user would provide the children's ages in the question below and number of children can be deduced from there.

+### Design Breakdown

+Talk about sizes, colours choices etc -everything made in CSS.

 ## Technologies

+The following languages were used to create the website:

 1. HTML
 2. CSS
 3. JavaScript

+Libraries, frameworks and other technologies:

 # Features